Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout.md

 **Causa 5: [A solução de controlo de aplicações está a bloquear IaaSBcdrExtension.exe](#application-control-solution-is-blocking-iaasbcdrextensionexe)**

-## <a name="usererrorvmprovisioningstatefailed---the-vm-is-in-failed-provisioning-state"></a>UserErrorVmProvisioningStateFailed - O VM está em estado de provisionamento falhado
+## <a name="usererrorvmprovisioningstatefailed---the-vm-is-in-failed-provisioning-state"></a>UserErrorVmProvisioningStateFailed – a VM está no estado de aprovisionamento com falhas

 **Código de erro**: UserErrorVmProvisioningStateFailed<br>
 **Error message**: The VM is in failed provisioning state<br>